 I raised my eyes to look at the man, wondering what he could have possibly meant.
-I did at this point start to feel slightly anxious.
+At this point, I did begin to feel slightly anxious.

 His answer was to put his pipe on the coffee table, slowly rise, turn, and open the door behind him.

 Standing there was Hunter.
 He was just exactly as he was the day he was lost.
 He was the same age and wearing the same clothes.
-His face lit up seeing mine, and he ran to me embracing my neck with his warm, wonderful smelling arms.
+His face lit up seeing mine, and he ran to me embracing my neck with his warm, sweet-smelling arms.

 My knees gave out completely, dropping me to the ground to accept this unworldly embrace.
 I cried and collapsed as my hands explored and felt his little body.
 His face, his birthmarks, the way his hair smelled and his bright little eyes were just as they were.
 He was here.
 It was him.
 My boy.
 My heart.
 My love.

 “I want nothing more than to send you home with your son as soon as possible.”
 He stated.
-“As I am sure that you understand.
-I have done something wonderful for you and it is only fair that you may offer to return the favor, yes?”
+“As I am sure you understand.
+I have done something incredible and difficult for you and it is only fair that you may offer to return the favor, yes?”

 “Anything.”
 I whispered through my tears.
-And I meant it fully.
+And I meant it.
 There was nothing I would not do, for this to be reality.

 “Yes.”
 I said simply.